How to Write a Good Villain: Full Recipe

 It takes some delicate handling to add empathy to your villain.
 If you don’t take the time to carefully craft this important character, your read will never empathize with them.

-If you want your reader to empathize with your villain, make sure to really drill down on the character’s backstory and put us in their shoes.
+If you want your reader to empathize with your villain, make sure to really drill down on the character’s compelling backstory and put us in their shoes.
 What happened to them that made them choose to be a villain rather than a hero?
 Was that choice realistic?
+Do they have redeeming qualities?

 Even in genres like high fantasy or space operas, your characters should make realistic choices.
 Without that, you won’t get any empathy from your audience.